Skip to main content

 Restructuring

-A restructuring of debt and/or corporate assets in response to financial problems.
+A restructuring of debt and/or corporate assets, structure or business units in response to financial problems.

 Sanctions